wj210/Causal-Faithfulness/README.md

 `get_predictions.py` gets the answer and NLE from the model as well as the low scores (logits and probs) of both answer and NLE. low scores refer to pure corruption without any patching, ie p<sub>*</sub>(y).

 `main.py` performs AP over L and T for each sample and stores the values in a file.
+You can change the `metric` field to assess different evaluations - from `[cc_shap,cf_edit,plausibility]` Take note to include your `OPENAI_API_KEY` for plausibility.

 run `get_score.sh` to compute the values